JonmarCorpuz/SecondBrain/Docker/Docker Networking.md

 The bridge network driver creates a private network on the host machine where your containers can communicate with each other

 * Suitable for most single-host scenarios
+* DNS resolution and auto discovery isn't available in the default bridge network

 ## Host